Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Experimental setup and parameters

 Upstream of the wing, the flow is nominally ZPG, with a slight FPG due to boundary layer growth, extending to the reference point at $x/\delta_0 = 41$.
-Exposure to the wing generates a characteristic FAPG sequence, with PGH amplitude increasing as $\alpha$ decreases from $-4^\circ$ to $-6^\circ$ and $-8^\circ$, corresponding to weak, mild, and strong PGH cases, respectively.
-In all cases, the PGH exhibits a similar FAPG phase distribution, with approximately $30\delta_0$ of FPG followed by $40\delta_0$ of APG, after which the flow returns to ZPG conditions approximately one chord length downstream of the trailing edge.
-Despite a similar setup to \citet{Preskett2025a}, the current PGH develops over roughly $70\delta_0$, about twice the lengthscale of the previous study, due to the wing being relocated 4.04 m upstream.
-Across all cases, variations in PGH amplitude far exceed local PG differences at the same streamwise locations, so any downstream TBL differences are attributed to PGH strength.
+Exposure to the wing generates a characteristic FAPG impulse, with amplitude increasing as $\alpha$ decreases from $-4^\circ$ to $-6^\circ$ and $-8^\circ$.
+In all cases, the impulse exhibits a similar FAPG phase distribution, with approximately $40\delta_0$ of FPG followed by $50\delta_0$ of APG, after which the flow returns to ZPG conditions approximately one chord length downstream of the trailing edge.
+Despite a similar setup to \citet{Preskett2025a}, the current impulsive PG develops over roughly $90\delta_0$, about twice the lengthscale of the previous study, due to the wing being relocated 4.04 m upstream.
+Across all cases, variations in impulse amplitude far exceed local PG differences at the same measurement locations, so any downstream TBL differences are attributed to their respective upstream histories.
+For example, at the first downstream measurement station ($x/\delta_0 = 109$), the difference in upstream APG history between the $\alpha = -4^\circ$ and $-8^\circ$ cases (evaluated around $x/\delta_0 \approx 90$) is approximately a factor of 7 larger than the corresponding local PG difference.
+Accordingly, the cases are hereafter referred to as PGH cases, with $\alpha = -4^\circ$, $-6^\circ$, and $-8^\circ$ corresponding to weak, mild, and strong PGH, respectively.
+It is emphasised that this classification (weak, mild, strong PGH) is specific to the present PGH study framework and should not be confused with classifications based on instantaneous APG strength.
+In terms of local PG parameter conditions, all downstream measurement locations where $\beta$ is \emph{not} nominally zero lie within the mild APG regime ($\beta < 2.3$, see table \ref{Table:2}).
 Note that the PG data were measured with the hot-wire traverse system removed.